e-kai00/expense-tracker/README.md

 ![Add transactions](/readme-img/features/transactions.png)

 **See summary for the current month**
--Provides a summarized overview of the user's financial activity for the current month.
+- Provides a summarized overview of the user's financial activity for the current month.

 ![Month transactions](/readme-img/features/month-summary.png)